dmoses/preservation_documentation/README.md

-## Preservation Documentation, York University Libraries
+## Preservation Documentation, $institution

 ### Description

-This repository represents the version controlled draft versions of York University Libraries' digital preservation policy and documentation.
-The public and canonical version of the documents live at [YUDL](http://digital.library.yorku.ca/) in the 'Documentation' dropdown menu.
+This repository represents the version controlled draft versions of $institution' digital preservation policy and documentation.
+The public and canonical version of the documents live at [$repo]($repo_url) in the 'Documentation' dropdown menu.

 ### Thanks